8832/cse15l-lab-reports/lab1.md

 **Using `ls` command with a path to a directory as an argument:** \
 The current working directory is /home. \
-Let us use the `ls` command with the lecture1 driectory as an argument.
+Let us use the `ls` command with the lecture1 directory as an argument.
 The output is the directories and files available directly from the lecture1 directory.
 ```
 [user@sahara ~]$ ls lecture1
 Hello.class  Hello.java  messages  README